Orly's Gluten Free Classic Pecan Pie

 2 cups (200 grams) pecans, coarsely chopped

 Preheat oven to 350 F. Make sweet pastry.
-Combine flour, cold diced butter, pinch of salt, and lemon zest and mix on low speed until yielding a breadcrumb consistency Add egg and vanilla and continue to mix to bring dough together.
+Combine flour, salt, sugar and cold diced butter and mix on low speed until yielding a breadcrumb consistency.
+Pour 1/8 cup (30 ml) water in a slow, steady stream, until the dough just holds together when pinched.
 Roll the pastry up and flatten out.
 Wrap in cling and refrigerate until dough becomes cold.

 Flour the surface of the chilled sweet pasty and roll out between two pieces of silicon paper to 2.5mm.
 Roll the dough over a pie tin.
 If the dough breaks, you can use your hands to piece it back together.
 Leave pie crust in the fridge while you make your pecan filling.